Last Updated on June 3, 2023 by Ellen

 One oddity in Melaka: we were unable to find plain coffee grinds for a drip brew method at the grocery store.
 All coffees – in an entire supermarket row – had additives like sugar, salt. “margarine”, and/or wheat!
 The beans are roasted with palm oil or wheat and sugar and non-dairy creamer can be added to the grinds.
 The product is marketed as a 3-in-1, easy to make drink.
 However, there has been a recent backlash against the sugar added to coffee, and some companies have started marking the move to a 2-in-1 drink.

-We ended up buying good old Nescafe instant coffee, to which I have to add sugar anyway because, well, it’s instant coffee and rather rough compared to smooth brew.
+We ended up buying good old Nescafe instant coffee — it was the only ‘pure’ coffee — to which I have to add sugar anyway because, well, it’s instant coffee and rather rough compared to smooth brew.

 Restaurants are cheaper in Melaka, too.
 We’ve eaten at a range of restaurants.
 You can get plates of food for $4 or $5 dollars in Singapore at the “hawker” style fast food stands, not including drinks.
 For the same price, you can get a heaping plate of Asian food – plus drinks – at a restaurant.
 Street food undoubtedly is even cheaper.